BlackRa1nFR/habboelectron/README.md

 # HabboElectron

-The chrome alternative for Habbo Retros, uses a native flash plugin for windows 64bit systems and macOS.
+The browser alternative for Habbo Retros, uses a native flash plugin for windows 64bit systems and macOS.

 ###### USED BEST WITH A SPA SITE (Heroic(LeChris),HabboAPI(Bilsonnnnnnnnnnnnnnnnnnnnnnnnnnn.......)
 Chocolately)